Home Page

 7. Malicious Allegations

-7.1 The Council/School will take action against any individual found to have made a malicious
+7.1 The Council/Schools will take action against any individual found to have made a malicious or vexatious allegation.
+For an employee, this could result in disciplinary proceedings.

 8. Raising concerns outside of the Council/Schools

-8.1 This policy is intended to provide employees with an avenue to raise concerns within the Council/School.
-If an employee instead takes the matter outside the Council/School, they should ensure that they do not disclose confidential information.
+8.1 This policy is intended to provide employees with an avenue to raise concerns within the Council/Schools.
+If an employee instead takes the matter outside the Council/Schools, they should ensure that they do not disclose confidential information.
 Employees should also check that they do not contravene the Public Interest Disclosure Act as this does not provide blanket protection and only allows individuals to disclose matters to their employer or specified bodies.
 Any breach of the Act could lead to disciplinary action.

 8.2 If an individual wishes to raise a concern outside the Council/School or feels that the Council/School has not handled their concern appropriately, the following possible contact points may be relevant —